V2G-liberty/addon-v2g-liberty/README.md

 - `MAJOR`: Incompatible or major changes.
 - `MINOR`: Backwards-compatible new features and enhancements.
 - `PATCH`: Backwards-compatible bugfixes and package updates.

-## Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.

-You could also [open an issue][issue] on GitHub.

 ## Authors & contributors